nsnam/ns-3-dev-git/src/nix-vector-routing/doc/nix-vector-routing.rst

 default over the entire topology.
 However, if the link-local addresses are assigned manually, the user must ensure uniqueness of link-local addresses.

+NixVectorRouting supports routes to IPv4 and IPv6 loopback addresses on localhost.
+Although it is not really intended to route to these addresses, it can do so.

 Usage
 *****